jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 was quite a spectacle."

 Marco grinned.
 "Perfect!
 Then you know exactly what happens.
-The tractor starts out strong, but as it moves forward, the weight it's pulling gets heavier and heavier.
-Eventually, it usually stalls out – lots of noise, smoke, and flames, but no forward progress."
+The tractor starts out strong and moving easily down the track.
+Yet as it moves forward, the weight it's pulling moves forward on the sled, making the sled harder and harder to pull.
+Most of the time, the load on the tractor just becomes too much.
+It stalls before it reaches the finish line.
+The engine on the tractor is roaring, there is a lot of smoke and noise, but the tractor is just spinning its wheels.
+It's working as hard as it can, but it's not making noticeable progress anymore."

-"Just spinning its wheels," Sarah added, nodding.
+"Yep, just spinning its wheels," Sarah added, nodding.

 "Exactly.
 And here's the connection to our work – I want to make sure that on the Denali project, we don't fall into that same pattern.
-We don't want the work to become progressively harder as we go along, until we're just spinning our wheels."
+We don't want our work to become progressively harder as we go along, until we're working as hard as we can and yet just spinning our wheels."

 Sarah's eyes widened with understanding.
-"So practices like our assertion strategy..."
+"So these best practices you are introducing..."

-"Help keep the workload constant," Marco finished.
+"Are intended to help us keep the workload roughly constant," Marco finished.
 "By catching issues early, maintaining clear standards, and preventing technical debt from accumulating, we avoid that increasing drag on our progress."

 "That makes so much sense," Sarah said thoughtfully.
 "But how do we measure whether we're succeeding at keeping the workload flat?"

-"That's a great question," Marco replied.
+"Good question," Marco replied.
 "We can look at things like the rate of new issues being discovered, the time it takes to implement new features, and the stability of our testing cycles.
 If these metrics start trending up over time, it might indicate we're starting to pull too heavy a load."

 Sarah nodded enthusiastically.
 "And I suppose our assertion failures during testing could be another indicator – if we start seeing more of